I am in need of a property lawyer. Do I opt for a web based conveyancer rather than a family The Meadows conveyancing lawyer?

 The Lease must contain a provision on behalf of the Vendor to pay the service charges in respect of unoccupied units in order to ensure that all services can be provided.
 Please confirm the Lease plans are architect prepared.
 The Vendor must covenant to keep unsold units in good repair until long leases are granted therefore.
 There must be mutual enforceability of lessee’s covenants.

-Last June I purchased a leasehold property in The Meadows.
+Last September I purchased a leasehold property in The Meadows.
 Am I liable to pay service charges for periods before completion of my purchase?